 - Abuse of any kind: sexual, substance, or abuse toward animals.

-YOUR POTENTIAL MENTORS!
+YOUR POTENTIAL MENTOR

-Rachel is great with pacing, getting your hook in deep and early, setting up stakes, and character motivation.
+Some of my strengths include pacing, getting your hook in deep and early, setting up stakes, and character motivation.

-ARE YOU OUR MENTEE?
+ARE YOU MY MENTEE?

 You believe in yourself and your writing.
 This is a big one.